Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: GAPE: Graph Automaton Position Encoding

 \subsubsection{Personalized PageRank \& random-walk encoding}

-Next, we discuss the random-walk PE (RW) used by \citet{dwivedi-lspe} which is a simplification of work by \citet{li-degnn}. \begin{definition} Let $u$ be a node in the graph, and let $W = AD^{-1}$ where $D$ is the degree matrix of the graph.
-Then $RW(u)$ is defined by
+Next, we discuss a connection between GAPE and Personalized PageRank (PPR) and the random-walk PE (RW) used by \citet{dwivedi-lspe}, which is a simplification of work by \citet{li-degnn}.

-for some experimentally chosen $k$.
-In other words, $RW(u)_i$ is the probability that an $i$-length random walk starting at $u$ returns to $u$. \end{definition}

-Next, we draw a connection between GAPE and the random walk encoding above by interpreting GAPE as a method of computing personalized PageRank scores.
-As described by \citet{zhang-ppr}, the $v$th entry of the personalized PageRank (PPR) vector $\pi_{u}$ of a node $u$ is the probability that a random walk from node $u$ terminates at $v$ with damping value $\beta$.
-At each time step, the random walker either terminates at the current node with probability $\beta$ or continues to a random neighbor with probability $1-\beta$.
-Formally, define the PPR vector $\pi_u$ to be
+As described by \citet{zhang-ppr}, the $v$th entry of the PPR vector $\text{PPR}(u)$ of a node $u$ is the probability that a random walk from $u$ reaches $v$ with some damping value $\beta \in [0, 1]$.
+That is, at each time step, the random walker either restarts with probability $\beta$ or continues to a random neighbor with probability $1-\beta$. $\text{PPR}(u)$ can therefore be interpreted as a PE for $u$ where $\text{PPR}(u)_v$ measures the relative importance of $v$ with respect to $u$.
+Formally, we define

-where $e_u$ is a one-hot vector for $u$.
-So the matrix of PPR scores $\Pi$ is
+where $e_u$ is a one-hot vector for $u$ and $W = AD^{-1}$ where $D$ is the degree matrix of the graph.
+In matrix form, the PPR matrix $\Pi$ is